Cisco-Service-Layer/service-layer-objmodel/grpc/go/src/tutorial_slaf/README.md

 These are two RPC's performed before every other.

     The first RPC receives one response with information related to message restrictions.
-    We use this information when creating our SLAF RPC message requests.
+    Use this information when creating SLAF RPC message requests.

     The second RPC mentioned also sets up an asynchronous stream of heartbeat notifications from the server.
     The first notification for this RPC would be the response to our version number message.